tkurtbond/tkurtbond.github.io/posts/2019/11/09/apple-podcasts-doesnt-recognize-my-ipod-shuffle/index.rst

 Oh well.
 I guess I'll have to give the Clip Sport another try.
-Luckily I had exported my podcast feed from iTunes before I converted to macOS Catalina — I had 122 podcast subscription.
+Luckily I had exported my podcast feed from iTunes before I converted to macOS Catalina — I had 122 podcast subscriptions.
 I installed gpodder_ on my macOS laptop to manage the podcasts.
 (I was glad a version of it as a macOS application was available.)
 It told me that several of my subscriptions didn't have valid feeds any more, or